OsePedro/HaskellIntro/README.md

 This repository contains a basic implementation of the messaging system that I used as a running example in my ["Introduction to Functional Programming" presentation](https://docs.google.com/presentation/d/1bIBQewtYiaXQy0kvyWsJ3YTIPQMGXIq1hXNsOXZcURI).

-## Installation
+## Setup

-To install the software you need to play around with the messaging system, do the following:
+To set up the software you need to play around with the messaging system, do the following:

 1. **Install Haskell:** follow [these instructions](https://www.haskell.org/platform/).
 1. **Download this repository:**